Football records and statistics in Brazil: Individual

+Campeonato Brasileiro

 Records in this section refer to (Level 1) i.e. Taça Brasil from its founding in 1959 through to 1968, the Torneio Roberto Gomes Pedrosa from its founding in 1967 through to 1970, and the Campeonato Brasileiro Série A or Brasileirão from 1971 to the present.
 Some records relating to team performances are divided into records in the round-robin era (from 2003 to the present) and the championships before it.